AndrewGMorgan/libcap_mirror/contrib/bug216610/README.md

 This present directory evolved from my attempt to understand and hopefully resolve what was going on as reported in that bug into an example of this _trick_.
-I was unable to resolve the problem as reported because of the aformentioned `panic` in the Go runtime.
-However, I was able to demonstrate embedding C code in a Go binary without use of cgo.
-So, a Go-native version of `"psx"` is thus achievable.
-This is what the example in this present directory does.
+I was unable to resolve the problem as reported because of the aformentioned `panic()` in the Go runtime.
+However, I was able to demonstrate embedding C code in a Go binary _without_ use of cgo.
+In such a binary, the Go-native version of `"psx"` is thus achievable.
+This is what the example in this present directory demonstrates.

 *Caveat Emptor*: this example is very fragile.
 The Go team only supports `cgo` linking against C. That being said, I'd certainly like